Last Modified: August 28, 2014

 The reason most antenna manufactures don't publish their Q ratings is simply because they're really low—in the 50 to 60 range!
 Instead, they publish bandwidths which in reality have nothing to do with coil Q. Those that do publish Q figures, often quote the coil's static Q. Once large metal end caps and/or shorting bars are installed, the Q drops drastically!
 In one well known case, from a static Q of 450, to an installed Q of less than 100!
 True screwdriver designs suffer less in this respect, unless their coil design is less than optimal as described above.

 So how do you know what the assembled coil Q of your antenna really is?
-You can't really measure it once the antenna is assembled, and most amateurs don't have the necessary measuring equipment needed to do so.
-An A vs. B field measurement can give you an idea, but not an exact Q number.
+You can't really measure it once the antenna is assembled, although some pundits say you can.
+An A vs. B field measurement can give you an idea perhaps, but not an exact Q number.

 The Efficiency Myth

 High-frequency mobile antennas are not perfect performers, regardless of their owner's DX claims.
 For example, if you were to mount a 1/4 wave, 10 meter resonant antenna (8.2 feet long), made of solid silver rod, in the middle of the roof of an average vehicle, the efficiency would barely meet 90%.
 In the real world, it is more like 80%.
 In other words, 100 watts might go in, but only 80 watts are radiated.
 As the frequency is lowered, the efficiency drops, and rather drastically.
 Fact is, the average commercially-manufactured, HF mobile antenna is about 1% efficient on 80 meters.
 That's not a misprint; 100 watts in, only 1 watt out, and you only get that if you mount it correctly!
 Sure puts new meaning into QRP operation!